Last updated November 12th, 2018.

 Some analysts even say the area will overtake Makati as the Philippine’s main financial hub in the long run.

-Ayala and Evergreen seem to understand corporate needs and infrastructure better than most, leading several multinational companies to re-base themselves in BGC.
-Prices are similarly expensive to Makati right now.
+Ayala and Evergreen understand corporate needs and infrastructure better than most, leading several multinational companies to base themselves in BGC.
+Prices are now similarly expensive to Makati.

 Bonafacio Global City benefits from its central location and a master-planned, organized approach.